Eucalyptus. Entitle Yourself to our opinion. Tunnel of Eucalyptus trees.

 Watched the Numb3rs episode "Black Swan".
 While the FBI raid a methlab, they arrest Isaac Meechum, a suspicious character wandering nearby.
 He has guns, duct tab and plastic handcuffs in his truck, appearing to be attempting a kidnapping.

-Meechum is connected to an anti-government whit supremacist group called the New America Front.
+Meechum is connected to an anti-government white supremacist group called the New America Front.
 He refuses to talk about the NAF have planned so Granger and Sinclair stake out Meechum's car, parked in front of a bar to smoke out his accomplices.
 They track the accomplices to a house rented by Meechum.

 The FBI sets up a stakeout in a house for sale across the street and identify the two men as Joshua Quigley and Bernard Laiken, both with criminal records related to the NAF.
 Reeves sets up a diversion by crashing into the NAF car while the pair are outside smoking a cigarette.
 Granger discovers there's a third man they never saw inside.

 The FBi try to figure out exactly what the third man is up to.
 The other two might be outside smoking because the third man has a power relationship with them, but that seems unlikely since the FBI hadn't seen him before.
-The deduce the third man must be building a bomb.
+They deduce the third man must be building a bomb.
 The house is raided resulting in Laiken being shot, the third man blown up, and the Quigley escaping.

 Reeves figures out that the NAF have something against the Farmer's American Bank because they put out a Suspicious Activity Report that got the group in trouble.
 The FBI descend on the downtown LA branch where Quigley has seven pipe bombs attached to his body.
 Don talks him into giving up.